So, which one wins?

 Whatever you choose, you’ll get the best results if your softener is added to a filtration system.
 While softening your water could help with everything from soap lather to the life of your appliances, it won’t eliminate harmful contaminants such as harsh chemicals or dangerous microbes.

 At Aquasana, we offer several Whole House Filters for those on municipal water, as well as well water users, that configure seamlessly with the Aquasana Whole House Salt-free Water Conditioner.
 Water is routed first through the Salt-Free Water Conditioner and then into a second tank for filtration.
 A combination of a water filter with a water conditioner is also possible.
-Contact one of our Water Experts at 1-866-662-6885 to make sure you have the best set-up and configuration for your needs.
+Contact one of our Water Experts to make sure you have the best set-up and configuration for your needs.